single-spa/single-spa.js.org/website/versioned_docs/version-4.x/migrating-angularJS-tutorial.md

 ### b) Create a Template

 The second challenge is that the *index.html* currently holds the entire application template.
-Since html will automatically render anything in the file, we will need to pull all of the SPAs logic out of the html file and replace it with a new `<div />` containing the `id` single-spa will use to mount the application.
+Since HTML will automatically render anything in the file, we will need to pull all of the SPAs logic out of the HTML file and replace it with a new `<div />` containing the `id` single-spa will use to mount the application.
 To do this, we will create a new template that we can then provide to the `single-spa-angularjs` lifecycle function.

 Create a new directory inside of *public/assets* called *templates/*.
 Then create a new template called *display-machine.template.html*.